-While lower revving motorcycles tend to run longer gearing typically in the last three gears, so that that they do not lose top speed potential from their lack of ability to rev.
+While lower revving motorcycles tend to run longer gearing typically in the last three gears so that they do not lose top speed potential from their lack of ability to rev.

 So, what does all of this mean?

 Well as the power torque curve suggest, the MT-07 in most situations and in any gear and almost at any speed will be the more accelerative motorcycle.
-With the thrust curve also confirming this fact.
+The thrust curve also confirms this fact.

 It is only when the CBR650R can tap into the upper end of its rpm or the upper speed-end of any gear that it will offer more acceleration than the MT-07 and this is what makes the CBR650R’s outright acceleration greater, which you will see in the below graph.